DinoChiesa/get-gcp-access-token/README.md

 **The "exchange the code for a token" is normally a thing that a user must participate in.
-The user needs to view the code on the browser tab, then paste the code into the console app prompt, and then the exchange happens.
-But this script tries to automate that by starting a local http server that retrieves the code automatically and eliminates the need for that copy/paste experience.
+The user needs to view the code on the browser tab, then copy/paste the code into the console app prompt, and then the exchange happens.
+But this script tries to automate that by starting a local http server that retrieves the code automatically and eliminates the need for that manual copy/paste experience.

 ## (nodejs) getTokenWithServiceAccount